 Syncope or blackouts can affect people of all ages, and are caused by a problem with the heart or by a problem in the regulation of blood pressure.
 It affects 50% of the population, and the emotional effects of living with the condition, particularly for children, can be very distressing.

 STARS (Syncope Trust And Reflex anoxic Seizures) is a UK charity providing personalised support and advice on these life-changing and sometimes debilitating conditions.
 We provide support to patients, care-givers and medical professionals via our dedicated helpline and information resources, approved by top medical experts offering detailed information on all aspects of living with a syncopal condition.
 STARS is the only charity in the UK, providing personalised help and advice with over 20 years’ experience in these conditions, backed by leading experts in the field.

 The UK Stroke Forum is a coalition of over 30 organisations all committed to improving stroke care in the UK.

-They organise two annual multidisciplinary conferences for healthcare professionals – a three day event in December (Liverpool) and a one day event in May (Belfast).
+They organise two annual multidisciplinary conferences for healthcare professionals – a three day event in December (Telford) and a one day event in June (Belfast).